A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Results

 The on-site interaction on the fragment-related site is set to $+1$, meaning it is compatible with any positive interaction strength as, due to linearity, any positive factor can be taken out of the minimization in Eq.~\eqref{equ:ConstrainedSearchEquation}.
 For a negative interaction strength, however, a new functional resulting from a new set of training data would be required.

 To generalize this functional to different specific model configurations, it is assumed to be only one-dimensional with nearest-neighbouring hopping.
-These restrictions improve comparability to exact results and can easily be extended to the case of multiple dimensions, of oddly shaped lattice geometries, and of non-uniform hopping strengths or potentials.
-The resulting energy is in good agreement with both the exact result at modest chain-lengths and the analytical result for the thermodynamic limit for half-filling (Fig.~\ref{fig:FermiHubbardDMET}).
+These restrictions improve comparability to exact results, and can easily be extended to the case of multiple dimensions, of oddly shaped lattice geometries, and of non-uniform hopping strengths or potentials.
+The resulting energy is in good agreement with the exact result at modest chain-lengths, and with the analytical result for the thermodynamic limit for half-filling (Fig.~\ref{fig:FermiHubbardDMET}).
 The exact result for the infinite chain limit was obtained using the Bethe-Ansatz \cite{Lieb1968, Shiba1972}.
-The noisy functional data does, however, struggle in competing with Hartree-Fock calculations.
 Alongside the energy, the probability of double occupancy $\langle n_{i\uparrow} n_{i\downarrow} \rangle$ is plotted in Fig.~\ref{fig:FermiHubbardDMET_occ}.
 The functional formalism gives direct access to this information, as we can easily subtract the whole kinetic energy contribution from the energy, and are left with this value times the interaction strength.
 This again shows significant improvements over Hartree-Fock, whose solution implicitly assumes a maximal occupation.
 For this metric, even the noisy data also shows significant improvements over Hartree-Fock.
 A small comment regarding chain lengths of 4, 8, 12 and so on is required.
-Since the eigenvalues of the hopping-term matrix are not clearly distinguishable in a lower and an upper half (two are zero), a slight offset was introduced to increase the negativity on every other hopping-term by $0.01$, thus removing this indistinguishability.
+Since the eigenvalues of the hopping-term matrix are not clearly distinguishable, a slight offset was introduced to increase the negativity on every other hopping-term by $0.01$, thus removing this indistinguishability.
 This minor offset does not affect the energy outcome notably.